mjordan/larkm/README.md

 Both of these conditions must be met (unless `trusted_ips` is empty, e.g. during testing).
 If both conditions are not met, clients will receive a `403` response.

 Requests for simple ARK resolution, including requests that contain `?info`, are not restricted.
-For all other operations that require an API key, the last four characters of the API key are logged.
+For all operations that require an API key, the last four characters of the API key are logged.

 ### Starting larkm